Zhaoqing Guangdong, China Travel Guide

 A KTV experience with friends has an authentic local night out, a popular and fun way for locals to socialize and sing.

-Duan Inkstones (端砚): The most famous and prized souvenir.
+Duan Inkstones (端砚): The most celebrated and prized souvenir.
 Functional art pieces and collector's items.
 Duanzhou Zongzi (肇庆裹蒸粽): A local food specialty, makes a delicious gift.
 Wudou Rice (五斗米): Local fragrant rice, a gastronomic souvenir.
 Also look for local handicrafts and regional tea varieties.

 Prioritize purchasing from local artisans and small businesses.
 This directly supports the local economy and nature reserves traditional crafts.
 When buying Duan Inkstones, inquire about origin and craftsmanship for authenticity and fair pricing; reputable stores provide certificates.